fidian/fid-umd/README.md

 The `name` property is the only required property and it defines the name of the module you are creating and exporting.
 If not set, this defaults to "Undefined", which is a terrible name.
 I strongly hope you change it to match what you are really trying to write.

+### debug (boolean)

+If enabled, a lot of additional `console.log` calls are made to help diagnose why things are not working.
+I strongly only enabling this until you fix a dependency problem or do whatever is needed to get the app to load properly, then turn it off and regenerate the UMD header.

 ### depends (array)

 Here is where you specify the modules your code relies upon.
 The simplest form is a string, which will use the same name for a module in every environment.